nenick/AndroidStudioAndRobolectric/README.md

 Here an example with android library module https://github.com/nenick/AndroidStudioAndRobolectric/tree/library

 ### Separate Test Module
-For some use cases it is great to split tests in different modules https://github.com/nenick/android-gradle-template
+For some use cases it is great to split tests into different modules https://github.com/nenick/android-gradle-template